liatrio/autogov-workflows/README.md

 - `branch` (optional, string, default: 'main'): Branch to cut the release from.
 - `mutations-config` (optional, string, default: ''): Path to the mutations config file (e.g. .autogov-release.yaml).
 - `dry-run` (optional, boolean, default: false): Run in dry-run mode (no commits, tags, or releases created).
-- `autogov-version` (optional, string, default: 'v1.1.2'): The autogov release version to download and use.
+- `autogov-version` (optional, string, default: `ff839e23f922e176897232c5b4148dc1d4c1b983`, the v1.3.0 commit): The autogov release tag or full 40-character released commit SHA to download and use.
+A SHA is accepted only when exactly one immutable published release tag resolves to that commit; explicit tag overrides remain supported, including published 40-hex tag names.
 - `vsa-artifact-id` (optional, string, default: ''): Comma-delimited artifact IDs of VSAs to upload as release assets.
 - `expected-vsa-artifact-count` (optional, number, default: 0): Required normalized VSA ID count.
 Combined callers set this to their number of required VSA-producing builds so a missing output fails before download; zero preserves optional/single-path behavior.
 - `blob-artifact-id` (optional, string, default: ''): Comma-delimited artifact IDs of blobs to download and publish as release assets.